OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Android permissions are classified into four different categories on the basis of the protection level they offer:

 -	**Normal**: This permission gives apps access to isolated application-level features with minimal risk to other apps, the user, and the system.
-It is granted during the app's installation.
-Normal is the default permission.
-This permission is granted at runtime.
+For apps targeting SDK 23 or higher, these permissions are granted automatically at install time.
+For apps targeting a lower SDK, the user needs to approve them at install time.
 Example: `android.permission.INTERNET`
 -	**Dangerous**: This permission usually gives the app control over user data or control over the device in a way that impacts the user.
 This type of permission may not be granted at installation time; whether the app should have the permission may be left for the user to decide.
 Example: `android.permission.RECORD_AUDIO`
 -	**Signature**: This permission is granted only if the requesting app was signed with the same certificate used to sign the app that declared the permission.
 If the signature matches, the permission will be granted automatically.
-This permission is granted at runtime.
+This permission is granted at install time.
 Example: `android.permission.ACCESS_MOCK_LOCATION`
 -	**SystemOrSignature**: This permission is granted only to applications embedded in the system image or signed with the same certificate used to sign the application that declared the permission.
 Example: `android.permission.ACCESS_DOWNLOAD_MANAGER`

 A list of all permissions is in the [Android developer documentation](https://developer.android.com/guide/topics/permissions/requesting.html "Android Permissions").